exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestPropose`

-Used to obtain missing `Propose` messages from the node having them (node that sent `Prevote` or `Precommit` message for some proposal is assumed to have that proposal).
+Requests a `Propose` message from a node.
 It has the following fields:

 - **from**: PublicKey
   Requestor's public key.